 The message "No mobile number set for resource" indicates the resource does not have a mobile number defined in their resource record (user profile), so they cannot receive any SMS notifications.

-The message "No device found for resource" is shown when the intended recipient is not (never has, or is no longer) logged into the Skedulo X mobile app.
+The message "Resource is not logged into the mobile app" is shown when the intended recipient is not (never has, or is no longer) logged into the Skedulo mobile app.

 No Protocol Set

 The toast message "No protocol set" is shown when the resources' current notification method cannot be completed, e.g., the resource has no "notification type" (or notification method) set in their user profile.

 Figure 2.
 A warning stating there is no contact method selected for the resource.

 Dispatch To Single Resource From Job Details

 If there is a problem with dispatch to a single resource, a small orange warning triangle appears on their resource card (next to their notification preference).
 Clicking on this small triangle reveals a pop-up with details about the failure.
 For some failure types, a quick-link may help the scheduler resolve the issue.